Image credits: Borneo Dream

 Encounters with some of the world’s most endangered animals are experiences which are never forgotten by children or adults.
 Getting up close to some spectacular wildlife as a family is just wonderful.

 Our wildlife experiences take you to the most wonderful habitats and conservation areas to give you a chance to witness these fabulous creatures in a natural way.
 Learning about the plight of some of these animals is also a very important part of some of our itineraries as we believe that it is important for children to learn the vital role that conservation has to play in the preservation of the natural world.

-From the jungles of Peru and Ecuador to the rainforests of Borneo and Costa Rica, and to the rugged national parks of South Africa, our families get to witness a range of animals with expert guides leading the way.
+From the jungles of Peru and Ecuador to the rainforests of Borneo and Costa Rica, to the rugged national parks of South Africa and the rich marine life of Madeira and the Azores, our families get to witness a range of animals with expert guides leading the way.

 Orangutans, monkeys, snakes, iguanas, sea lions, sharks, turtles, tropical birds, elephants, rhinos, dolphins, whales, giant tortoises, sea turtles, sun bears, caiman......are just some of the animals that families may be lucky enough to witness during their activities and safaris, alongside an abundance of flora.About Summer Wildlife

 Where can I enjoy wildlife experiences?

 Borneo is one of our most popular long haul destinations and the wildlife on offer in this small section of Malaysia is incredible.
 Our families begin by exploring the underwater world where the coral reefs are home to a rainbow of tropical fish and sea turtles.
 Back on dry land, guests will encounter one of the world’s most endangered species, the Orangutan, as they visit Sepilok and the world famous centre for conservation.

 Pygmy elephants, monkeys, gibbons and snakes are all possible sightings in the rainforest before guests visit the Gomantong Caves, home to a plethora of bats, birds and some intriguing creepy crawlies!Read more